uf-reef-avl/multilauncher/README.md

 -When the PasswordWindow is displayed, the center will list all of the remote robots with a corresponding textfield
     for password entry.

--To either launch the commands or generate a new RSA key all password fields must be filled (Correct is optional).
+-To either launch the commands all password fields must be filled (Correct is optional).

 -Clicking the "Launch the Command" button starts the process of remote SSH'ing and sending the commands to the robots.

--Clicking the "Generate RSA Key" button brings up the GenerateRSAKeyWindow.

-    Warning!: Closing the LaunchWindow before all threads have finished does not terminate the threads and prevents you from editing the listed robots or performing any other thread based function.
-              Warnings will be displayed if attempting to run one of these functions.

 **GenerateRSAKeyWindow:** <a name="GenerateRSAKeyWindow"/>

--To generate a new set of RSA keys, enter the username and password of the computer running this application into
-    the appropriate textfields and click on the "Generate Key" button.
+-To generate a new set of RSA keys click on the "Generate Key" button from the MainWindow.

     Warning!: When generating the RSA Key the ownership of the ~/.ssh directory on the remote machine will be set to the user and the file permissions will be set to default.